-To assess the safety, tolerability and blood levels of anle138b administered as a capsule in patients with mild to moderate Parkinson’s, the team plans to treat two cohorts of patients with two dose levels in an ascending order for seven days.
+To assess the safety, tolerability and blood levels of anle138b administered as a capsule in patients with mild to moderate Parkinson’s, the team plans to treat three cohorts of patients with different dose levels in an ascending order for seven days.
 The study (including dosing) will be double-blinded and placebo-controlled.
 Starting dose and dose increase, respectively, will be determined based on available data.
-To study the effect of food, on day 8, study participants will take anle138b with a standard breakfast and the investigators will compare potential changes in their drug levels to the healthy volunteers who took the drug first in a fasting condition and after excretion with a standardized breakfast on a separate day.
+To study the effect of food, on day 9, study participants will take anle138b with a standard breakfast and the investigators will compare potential changes in their drug levels to the healthy volunteers who took the drug first in a fasting condition and after excretion with a standardized breakfast on a separate day.

 Impact on Diagnosis/Treatment of Parkinson’s Disease:

 This study will provide the basis for determining the best possible dosing regimen for a clinical study to test the efficacy of anle138b in people with Parkinson’s.
 It will also provide a reference needed for in-trial dose adaptations if needed.
 Hence, this trial will be crucial to provide the best chance of success with future trials testing if anle138b can slow or stop the progression of Parkinson’s.